RamanSharma100/express-go/Readme.md

 - Grouping of routes with middleware
 - Support for URL parameters
 - Middleware Chaining
+- Custom Error handling [Panic handling]

 ## Upcoming Features

 This is lot of work in progress and will be updated frequently.
 Some of the upcoming features include:

 - Custom Template Engine Support
-- Custom Error Pages
-- Custom Error Handlers
 - Request logging
 - Route naming
 - Embedding Middleware in Route groups
 - Support for query parameters
 - Support for cookies
-- Custom Error handling
 - Static file serving
 - Session management
 - CORS support